 Arrange to have someone drive you home from the hospital after your release.

 provider will tell you if you need to take more time in returning to your normal activities.

-of the arm on the side that the ICD was placed,
+You may be told to limit movement of the arm on the side that the ICD was placed,

 Keep the insertion site clean and dry.
 You will be given instructions about bathing

-to drive until your doctor says it's OK.
+driving.
+You won't be able to drive until your healthcare provider says it's OK.
 These